Buenos Aires

 - Walk through the Recoleta Cemetery and then pop over to the Recoleta Cultural Center next door.
 The exhibits at the Recoleta Cultural Center change frequently, and I have always been impressed with the works.

-- While you are in Palermo, walk over to the Bosques de Palermo on a weekend afternoon.
+- Walk over to the Bosques de Palermo on a weekend afternoon.
 The best comparison I can make is New York’s Central Park.
 El Rosedal is a beautiful rose garden.
 Check out the Museo de las Artes Plasticas, which is just off the walking/ cycling path around the lake.
 Great modern art work and really nice café.

 - The last Friday of every month is Gallery Night.
 This is a free event, and you will see lots of great artwork.
 A must-do if you are in the city during this event.